ferrocene/ferrocene/ferrocene/doc/evaluation-plan/src/method.rst

 based on the use of specific words called "Guide Words" that guide brainstorming sessions around deviations in toolchain usages.
-These guide words should be used systematically with each parameter and applied to each toolchain node and the associated deviation should be evaluated by answering the following
+These guide words should be used systematically with each parameter and applied to each toolchain node, and the associated deviation should be evaluated by answering the following
 questions:

 * Does the hazard exist?